m-n/lazy-susan/README.md

 been set as the macro function for every character that can start a symbol or number.
-You can get such a rt -- for ascii characters on lisps that use a superset of ascii -- by calling (ls:rt). (ls:rt) also sets a doublequote macro character so strings can use our idea of a single escape, and a macro function for #B, #O, #X, #R so that they can use digit separators.
+You can get such a rt -- for ascii characters on lisps that use a superset of ascii -- by calling (ls:rt). (ls:rt) also sets doublequote and #: macro characters so they can use our idea of a single escape, and a macro function for #B, #O, #X, #R so that they can use digit separators.